RED FLAG # 18

 Risks to People

 • People are the core business of employment and recruitment agencies.
-As such, labor providers can positively or negatively impact the direct hire employees they recruit for client companies and the agency workers they place, as well as their families, and local communities in the migrant worker’s home state.
+As such, labor providers can positively or negatively impact the employees they recruit for client companies and the agency workers they place, as well as their families, and local communities in the migrant worker’s home state.

 • Negative impacts can occur at all stages of the recruitment and employment process and affect workers’ rights, including their freedom from all forms of forced or compulsory labor; their right to just and favorable conditions of work; their right to privacy, women’s and migrant workers’ rights; the right to non-discrimination; the right to form and join a trade union and the right to collective bargaining; and the right to an adequate standard of living.